 2. VT-500 BoS local CoC partners provide connections to free classes and trainings funded by American Rescue Plan funds in partnership with VT State College System and VT Dept of Labor to increase ability to secure future employment income by increasing skills.
 The United Way and Designated Mental Health Agencies, as well as a local college to link PSH participants to education options & supports to return to work.
 Organizations work with local non-profits seeking volunteers, as well as provides opportunities for folks to engage in volunteer work.
-CoC-PSH provider organizations maintain employment priorities and conduct outreach to potential employers.
+CoC-PSH provider organizations maintain employment specialists available to CoC-PSH participants to help act on employment priorities and conduct outreach to potential employers.
 HUD VASH (PSH) participants are connected to the VA & veteran service organizations, and the State Employment Office works closely with VASH case workers to provide referrals & vocational assistance.